isomerpages/moe-ngeeannsec/_links-for-parents/Personal Learning Devices (PLD).md

 in the apple box.</p>
 </li>
 <li>
-<p>If the Apple pencil is not able to charge or be detected on iPad the iPad,
+<p>If the Apple pencil is not able to charge or be detected on the iPad,
 use the adapter given in the Apple box and connect it to the pencil and the iPad charger for 1-2mins.
 If it retains the charge, proceed to use as usual.
 However, if it remains undetectable, the device is considered